-- Capability Statement - This provides information that you have performed contracts that are of equivalent scope to what you are bidding on
+- Capability Statement: This is a representation that your company has performed contracts that are of equivalent scope to what you are bidding on

-Here is one example of when you might need a surety bond: if you offer construction services, a client might ask you to have one.
-In the event they think the work is insufficient, they could file a claim with the surety company to pay for the cost of a new contractor to do the work.
+For example, if you offer construction services, a client might ask you to have a surety bond.
+In the event they think the work is insufficient, the client could file a claim with the surety company to pay for the cost of a new contractor to do the work.

 There are a few types of surety bonds: